marade/PopMLST/README.md

 ## Guide for Use
 ### Prerequisites
 This software has been tested on the Linux operating system.
 It may be possible to adapt operating systems.
 The following software dependencies are required:
-* Python 3.6.9
+* Python 2.7.17
-* Python libraries: Biopython 1.76, tre
+* Python libraries: Biopython 1.76, Pandas 1.0.1, colorama 0.3.7, tre 0.8.0
 * Cutadapt 2.8
 * VSEARCH 2.14.2+
 * pigz 2.4
 * R 3.6.2
 * DADA2 1.14
+We would like to use Python 3.x, but currently the tre library fails to build using 3.x versions.
 ### Do Sequencing and Generate Fastq Files
 We assume you have generated your sequencing data in the manner described in the paper.
 ### Prepare Fastq Files